phalcon/documentation/docs/db-models-metadata.md

     ModelInterface $model
 ): array
 ```
-Return attributes that must be ignored from the `UPDATE` SQL generation
+Returns attributes that must be ignored from the `UPDATE` SQL generation

 ```php
 print_r(